IMPAKTER ESSAY: The Year of the Leak

 It remains unlikely that we’ll determine whether Russia was indeed responsible for the DNC hack before Americans head to the polls on November 8.
 However, whoever ultimately moves into the White House early next year will need to confront cyber security threats such as this one.

 Since the turn of the last century, the international community has witnessed numerous cases of state-sponsored cyber attacks and cyber espionage.
 As some experts have documented, well-targeted cyber attacks now have the potential to cripple an entire nation’s telecommunications infrastructure.
 As it turns out, the DNC hack was just a thumb prick compared to the havoc that cyber warfare could ultimately unleash.
+The preponderence of such attacks has been only been increasing by the years and has accentuated on the importance of more secure and impenetrable security networks.
+That has, concomitantly, created vacancies for people skilled in tackling such malicious attacks.
+People looking to get into cyber security should consider taking ain such to get a solid foundation of knowledge under their belt before applying for jobs.

 On October 21, Americans living on the east coast of the country awoke to discover that their computers were unable to access their favorite websites.
 Sites such as Twitter, Netflix, Spotify and The New York Times were sporadically blocked or had their pages slowed down to the point where they were of no use for visitors.